Jemima Goldsmith: Personal life

-In 1995, Goldsmith married Imran Khan, a retired cricketer (who would later go on to serve as the 22nd Prime Minister of Pakistan from 2018 to 2022), with whom she had two sons.
+In 1995, Goldsmith married at the age of 21 Imran Khan, aged 43, a retired cricketer who later served as Prime Minister of Pakistan from 2018 to 2022, with whom she had two sons.
 The couple divorced in 2004.

 Goldsmith was a close friend of Diana, Princess of Wales, who visited her in Lahore in 1996.

 On 29 December 2000, Goldsmith and her family were on a British Airways jet to Kenya which was temporarily knocked off course and dived thousands of feet after a mentally ill passenger tried to seize controls in the cockpit.
-Her mother later said, "Jemima was frightened of flying even before the incident; she's petrified [now]".

 In 2002, she was listed at number 18 with £20 million on the Evening Standard's young millionaires list.

-Following her divorce in 2004, she returned to London and later became involved in a romantic relationship with Hugh Grant.
-A 2005 article in the Evening Standard noted that "Jemima's profile" changed from "high during her first marriage" to "soaring since she became involved with Hugh Grant".
-Her relationship was scrutinised extensively by the tabloids, but a 2005 survey of London visitors favoured them as "the celebrity couple people would most like to show them round London".
+Following her divorce in 2004, she returned to London and later became involved in a romantic relationship with actor Hugh Grant.
+Her relationship was scrutinised extensively by the tabloid media.
 In February 2007, Grant announced that the couple had "decided to split amicably".
 Grant's spokesman added that he "has nothing but positive things to say about Jemima."